-- 7.3 The Authority carries out a rolling programme of revaluations to ensure that Property, Plant and Equipment assets required to be measured at current value are: - revalued at intervals of not more than five years - reported in the balance sheet at a carrying amount that does not differ materially from that which would be determined using the assets current value at the balance sheet date. - 7.4 In 2021-22, revaluations were carried out on the Authority's: - pay & display car parks - sports & leisure centres - office accommodation, depots & stores - museums, theatres & public halls - 7.5 The revaluation exercise resulted in the recognition of net revaluation gains of £2,886k, comprising gains of £3,027k credited to the revaluation reserve, and losses of £141k charged to the Comprehensive Income and Expenditure Statement (CIES) and reversed out to the Capital Adjustment Accounts within the Movement in Reserves Statement. - 7.6 Investment Property and Assets Held for Sale are revalued annually.
-During 2021-22, the fair value of the Authority's investment properties increased by £380k.
+- 7.3 The Authority carries out a rolling programme of revaluations to ensure that Property, Plant and Equipment assets required to be measured at current value are: - revalued at intervals of not more than five years - reported in the balance sheet at a carrying amount that does not differ materially from that which would be determined using the assets current value at the balance sheet date. - 7.4 In 2022-23, revaluations were carried out on the Authority's: - pay & display car parks - sports & leisure centres. - 7.5 The revaluation exercise resulted in the recognition of net revaluation gains of £5,794k, comprising gains of £5,516k credited to the revaluation reserve, and £278k credited to the Comprehensive Income and Expenditure Statement (CIES) and reversed out to the Capital Adjustment Accounts within the Movement in Reserves Statement. - 7.6 Investment Property and Assets Held for Sale are revalued annually.
+During 2022-23, the fair value of the Authority's investment properties fell by £698k.
+This reduction was underpinned by a fall in the value of retail investment properties of £850k, offset by an increase in the value vacant land and industrial sites of £116k.

-Defined Benefit Pensions Liability
+Defined Benefit Pensions Asset/Liability